codingcatgirl/choo/docs/transit/models.rst

 Base Classes
 ------------

-All transit models are based upon one of the following four base classes that build on top of each other.
+All choo models are based upon one of the following four base classes that build on top of each other.

 .. py:class:: Serializable